+8.1.2 Video interaction (Motion-to-photon) latency

-The main driver on performance comes from the angular or rotational vestibulo-ocular reflex (where the gaze is shifted in direct response to head orientation changes detected by the vestibular system by an equal and opposite reaction).
+The main driver on performance of the video interaction latency, often referred to as the motion-to-photon latency, comes from the angular or rotational vestibulo-ocular reflex (where the gaze is shifted in direct response to head orientation changes detected by the vestibular system by an equal and opposite reaction).
 Although research has shown that adaptation to sensory conflicts and other shortcomings in VR systems is possible [1,2,3] at real world (1.0x) magnifications, it has also been shown that sensitivity to virtual reality sickness is sometimes worse depending upon gender, general health and other factors and hence it seems reasonable that VR systems should strive to mimic the real world experience as closely as possible.

 The latency of action of the angular or rotational vestibulo-ocular reflex is known to be of the order of 10ms [4] or in a range from 7-15 milliseconds [5] and it seems reasonable that this should represent a performance goal for VR systems.
-The frame rate for VR video is usually at least 60 frames per second but more recently systems have been reporting frame rates up to 90 frames per second (~11 ms) or higher, which are more consistent with the latency requirements of the angular or rotational vestibulo-ocular reflex, albeit without any allowance for the detection of user movement and image processing times.
+The frame rate from the renderer to the viewer for VR video is usually at least 60 frames per second but more recently systems have been reporting frame rates up to 90 frames per second (~11 ms) or higher, which are more consistent with the latency requirements of the angular or rotational vestibulo-ocular reflex, albeit without any allowance for the detection of user movement and image processing times.
 When such detection times and image processing delays are taken into account it would seem appropriate to set a requirement of 20ms, although it’s clear that some acute users will be able to discern much lower interaction latency times [6].
 It would therefore seem useful to set an objective for the interaction latency time around 10ms.

+8.1.3 Audio interaction latency

-The response time of the human auditory system in the presence of head movement is less well characterized but it is known to be dependent upon the nature of the sounds being heard and their direction in relation to the user.
+[The response time of the human auditory system in the presence of head movement is less well characterized but it is known to be dependent upon the nature of the sounds being heard and their direction in relation to the user.
 It is also well known that inter-aural time differences (ITDs) between the two ears as small as 10 μs can be resolved (approximately 1 degree source separation in the horizontal plane) [7].
 For impulsive sounds or broadband noise-like signals the auditory system is very well adapted to providing general direction estimates based upon sounds as short as a few ms within a reverberant environment which is easily demonstrated.

-It would therefore seem reasonable to apply similar interactive latency performance requirements of 20 ms for the audio and video components of a VR system but with an objective to strive for lower interaction latency delays of 10 ms.

-8.2 Audio/Video synchronization
+The audio component interaction latency requirements of a VR system are for further study.]8.2 Audio/Video synchronization

 Due to the relatively slower speed of sound compared to light it is natural that users are more accustomed to, and therefore tolerant of, sound being relatively delayed with respect to the video component than sound being relatively in advance of the video component.
 This effect is seen in Figure 2 of [8] depicting the detectability thresholds obtained through subjective viewing experiments.
 These results show that in a range from 125ms (audio delayed) to 45ms (audio advanced) it is difficult for viewers to detect the lack of synchronization.
 In recent years though the results of [8] have received significant scrutiny mainly because they were obtained with interlaced video of 25 or 30 Hz.